Maury Yeston: Early years

 Yeston was born in Jersey City, New Jersey.
-His English-born father, David, founded the Dial Import Corporation, an importing and exporting firm, and his mother, Frances, helped run the business.
-But the family loved music.
-His father sang English music hall songs, and his mother was an accomplished pianist.
-Yeston noted in a 1997 interview, "My mother was trained in classical piano, and her father was a cantor in a synagogue.
+His father, David, was born in London, England, and founded the Dial Import Corporation, an importing and exporting firm, which his mother, Frances née Haar, helped to run.
+The family loved music; his mother was an accomplished pianist, and father sang English music hall songs at home.
+Yeston noted in a 1997 interview: "My mother was trained in classical piano, and her father was a cantor in a synagogue.
 A lot of musical theatre writers have something in common.
-Irving Berlin, George Gershwin, Harold Arlen, Kurt Weill – each one had a cantor in the family.
+Irving Berlin, Harold Arlen, Kurt Weill – each one had a cantor in the family.
 When you take a young, impressionable child and put him at age three in the middle of a synagogue, and that child sees a man in a costume, dramatically raised up on a kind of stage, singing his heart out at the top of his lungs to a rapt congregation, it makes a lasting impression."
 At age five, Yeston began taking piano lessons from his mother, and by age seven he had won an award for composition.
 He attended the Yeshiva of Hudson County through grade eight.
 Yeston's interest in musical theatre began at age ten when his mother took him to see My Fair Lady on Broadway.
 At Jersey Academy, a small private high school in Jersey City, Yeston broadened his musical study beyond classical and religious music and Broadway show tunes to include jazz, folk, rock and roll, and early music.
-A progressive school, many of its faculty members held an internationalist and cosmopolitan worldview they shared with the students that included French Symbolist, 20th-century German and Russian poetry, Whitman and Hart Crane, European Classical music, and in particular foreign films - which included the masterpieces of the Italian neo-realists, Satyajit Ray, Fellini, Antonioni, Bergman, Andrzej Wajda and Akira Kurosawa among others, influencing him and other of the students as well.
 He took up folk guitar, played vibraphone with a jazz group, and participated in madrigal singing.